 I Don’t Make Films for Myself: An Interview with Andrzej Wajda

-‘In order to put our films across, we need to look for a European language of cinema, not the language the cinema uses to indirectly communicate with the domestic audience,’ said Andrzej Wajda, the legendary Polish director who passed away a year ago on 9th October 2016.
+‘In order to put our films across, we need to look for a European language of cinema, not the language the cinema uses to indirectly communicate with the domestic audience,’ said Andrzej Wajda, the legendary Polish director who passed away on 9th October 2016.
 Below we present one of his last interviews, where Wajda discussed the release of his long-awaited film about the fascinating artist Władysław Strzemiński, his thoughts on why the audience is so important in filmmaking, and how six decades in cinema didn’t quench his thirst for freedom.

 Joanna Poros: Your new film is scheduled to be released in late 2016.
 Filming ended in autumn.
 The plot is set in Łódź between 1948 and 1952.
 Afterimage is the record of the painter Władysław Strzemiński’s last years of life.
 Strzemiński was a pioneer of the Polish Avant-garde in the 1920s and 1930s.
 It’s a story of a charismatic and rebellious artist being destroyed by the communist regime; an artist who didn’t give in to socialist realism and experienced a dramatic aftermath for his decision.